 There is a ton of buzz surrounding the YPN beta program.
-As a beta tester, I tend to frequent the forums a bit and saw the same questions often being asked over and over again.
-So, I decided to ask YPN for a chance to ask the questions and get some answers – and being the sports they are, they agreed to do it.
-From international challenges to ways publishers can achieve better targeting, I asked and they answered.
+As a beta tester, I tend to frequent the forums a bit and saw the same questions often being asked over and again.
+So, I decided to ask YPN for a chance to ask the questions and get some answers and being great sports, they agreed to do it.
+From international challenges to ways publishers can achieve better targeting, I asked, and they answered.
 Read on to see what we discussed and figure out what a mechanical bull has to do with contextual advertising. ;-)

 Q&A with Josh Siegel of Yahoo!
 Publisher Network

 Josh is responsible for the overall business operations of the Yahoo!
 Publisher Network online program including account management, customer support, payment, and partner management functions.
 He also manages the overall policies and business requirements for the program.

 Rae: One of the bigger issues surrounding the YPN beta program is the targeting of the ads (and, as a result, low click thru rates).
 Can you tell me a little bit about the targeting process and what you’re doing to improve the experience?
 Can publishers do anything on their sites to help improve targeting?

 JS: I’m glad you bring this up because we’ve found that the majority of our publishers have been very happy with the ads served on their site.
 We do find typically that sites that have little content are harder for our crawlers to find matching ads to serve.
 Additionally, if your site has terms that we deem sensitive, then we will serve generally targeted ads.
 My suggestion to help improving the ads targeted in your site is to use our Ad Targeting feature (which allows the publisher to influence the type of ad category) and make sure your content is well described and updated regularly.